7 dead as storms slam Houston yet again; hundreds of thousands still without power

 "If you're still there after an Astros game do not go west through downtown," Whitmire said.

 At one point, more than one million customers were without power in Texas Thursday night, according to utility tracker PowerOutage.us.
-That number was down to some 567,000 as of Friday evening.
+That number was down to about 545,000 customers who were still without power in Texas as of Saturday afternoon.

 Of that, more than 531,000 customers were without electricity in and around Harris County.
 The county is home to more than 4.7 million people.